 Purchase 2 Pay (P2P)

-Bournemouth Borough Council uses an electronic P2P system to buy goods, works and services reducing the need for a paper based system.
+Bournemouth Borough Council uses an electronic P2P system to buy goods, works and services.
+This reduces the need for a paper based system.

 All elements of the transaction, from the initial query, to invoicing and payment can be undertaken electronically via email, fax and web in order to streamline processes and reduce costs.